 The coastline offers an interesting combination of rock shelves and soft white sand beaches.
-There is pretty much something for everything here, Whiting beach at the mouth of the Clarence River is a flat water beach suitable for families with smaller children to swim.
-Yamba
+There is pretty much something for everything here, Whiting beach at the mouth of the Clarence River is a flatwater beach suitable for families with smaller children to swim.

-Behind Turners Beach and beneath the lighthouse is Yamba Piont, a popular picnic spot.
-We bought our fish and chips around to here for lunch one day and watched dolphins playing in the surf along side the human surfers.
+Behind Turners Beach and beneath the lighthouse is Yamba Point, a popular picnic spot.
+We bought our fish and chips around here for lunch one day and watched dolphins playing in the surf alongside the human surfers.
 On another day we saw a seal sunning itself on the rocks and also swim out in the surf for a while.
-There are some great rock shelves around the area for rock hopping, fishing and exploring the rock pools but if you continue around the top there’s a well worn path up the cliff side to South Head Park.
+There are some great rock shelves around the area for rock hopping, fishing and exploring the rock pools but if you continue around the top there’s a well-worn path up the cliff to South Head Park.

 You can clamber around to the bays on either side, explore the rock pools or just enjoy the peace and quiet.
-We were the only ones her on this gorgous sunny day.
+We were the only ones here on this gorgeous sunny day.

-These two pools were formed in 1899 and have become a popular picnic spot and swimming hole.
-The area was a bluestone mine from 1890 to 1899 with the rock being used to create a training wall at the mouth of the Clarence river.
-The rock was transported by steam train along the track which has since been convertred into the Angourie to Yamba road you drive up to the beach.
+These two pools were formed in 1899 and have become popular picnic spots and swimming holes.
+The area was a bluestone mine from 1890 to 1899 with the rock being used to create a training wall at the mouth of the Clarence River.
+The rock was transported by steam train along the track which has since been converted into the Angourie to Yamba road you drive up to the beach.
 One night in 1899 the workers unknowingly hit an underground spring, when they returned in the morning they found the pit full of water with their equipment deep beneath.

 The pools are super deep making it safe (relatively) for cliff diving into the water below.
 I wasn’t game to give it a go, not least because it was still way too cool for me to brave swimmers in NSW in September but yikes that’s a scary climb up the cliff.

-Miles of beautiful soft white sand, occassional shade from trees along the dunes and sparkling ocean, it really does have everything I want in a beach.
+With miles of beautiful soft white sand, occasional shade from trees along the dunes and sparkling ocean, it really does have everything I want on a beach.

-As a day walk Shelley Beach is also a popular destination at 10km return but in reality any portion of this track is stunning so pick a distance to suit your fitness and available time.
-A walk out along the coastal trail and returing along the length of Angourie beach crossing the tannin stained Mara Creek is a must.
+As a day walk Shelley Beach is also a popular destination at 10km return but in reality, any portion of this track is stunning so pick a distance to suit your fitness and available time.
+A walk out along the coastal trail and returning along the length of Angourie beach crossing the tannin-stained Mara Creek is a must.

-Stop and watch the sun rise and set
+12. Stop and watch the sunrise and set

 Watching the sun come up or settle over the horizon at the end of the day is one of the most relaxing things to do.
 I love to watch nature paint the sky in a constantly changing palette and pattern.
 We headed down to the break wall and river mouth each evening for our pre-dinner entertainment and were treated not only to the beautiful colours and patterns in the sky but pods of dolphins frolicking in the bay every night.
 Very special!